-- 29. Id..
+- 29. Id.
 Read the last sentence closely.
 Has the court prejudged the issue in White's favor by saying "other celebrities used in the campaign?"
 On the other hand, isn't this an absolutely damning fact for Samsung?

 - 30. Cal.
 Civ.
 Code. § 3344.

 - 31. White, 971 F.2d 1395.

-and large jewelry.
+Viewed separately, the individual aspects of the advertisement in the present case say little.
+Viewed together, they leave little doubt about the celebrity the ad is meant to depict.
+The female-shaped robot is wearing a long gown, blond wig, and large jewelry.
 Vanna White dresses exactly like this at times, but so do many other women.
 The robot is in the process of turning a block letter on a game-board.
 Vanna White dresses like this while turning letters on a game-board but perhaps similarly attired Scrabble-playing women do this as well.
 The robot is standing on what looks to be the Wheel of Fortune game show set.
 Vanna White dresses like this, turns letters, and does this on the Wheel of Fortune game show.
 She is the only one.
 Indeed, defendants themselves referred to their ad as the "Vanna White" ad.
 We are not surprised.32